Patent Pending (band): Punk Rock Songs (2019)

 On August 9, 2019.
 The band released their first original single in four years, titled "Punk Rock Songs".
 They later embarked on a UK tour with shows in Norwich, Birmingham, Glasgow, Newcastle, Manchester, Bristol and the Reading and Leeds Festivals with support from Never There and Eternal Boy.

 On December 26, the band played the X-Mosh holiday show in their hometown of Long Island.
 They later played their annual Holiday Extravaganza show two days later on the 28th.

 Four Chord Music Festival, Wobble and more (2020–present)

 On March 9, 2020, the band announced that they would be playing the Four Chord Music Festival on July 11.

 On April 17, the band released a new single, "Wobble", featuring Awsten Knight from Waterparks.
 The song was announced as a surprise to fans the day before.
 The song was favorably described by Jack Rogers of Rock Sound as "pretty much the scene equivilent [sic] of Bruno Mars' 'Uptown Funk'".

 On May 4, it was announced that the Four Chord Music Festival had been postponed and would be rescheduled due to the coronavirus pandemic.
 On August 3, it was announced that the Festival had been rescheduled to July 17, 2021.
 On May 26, 2021, the festival would be delayed again to September 17, 2021.

+On May 9, 2025, the band released a new single, "Delirium".